‘Father George’

 Father George Chambers

 ‘Father George’ was Vicar in Carbrooke from 1927 – 1955, a difficult time in British history.
-The population was learning to live with the effects of WW1, and facing the challenges of worldwide depression.
-The build up towards WW2 was starting, then, experienced, along with the aftermath.
+The population was learning to live with the effects of WW1, and facing the challenges of worldwide depression, and new ways of thinking.
+The build up towards WW2 was starting, then experienced, along with the aftermath.
 George Chambers offered stability at the helm, and was much loved by his parishioners, although gained a reputation from those outside, as ‘The Red Vicar of Carbrooke’.

 George Bennet Chambers was born January 18th 1881 in Ealing, London.
 Into the large family of George N (a merchant) and Margaret Chambers.
 By the 1901 Census, he was 20 years old, George had become a Benedictine monk, based at Caldey Island in Pembrokeshire, Wales.
 After changing denomination, he took successive roles in the East End of London amongst the poor and destitute, and in South Africa working with the Church of England.
 He was deaconed in 1906, priested in 1907.
 In 1921 he married Aline Robinson at Dunmow in Essex.
 They had 4 children two of whom, Julian W. b.1929 and Justin H. b.1932 were born in Carbrooke and attended Carbrooke School.